 Suspected or Confirmed COVID-19 Patients:

-- Visitors displaying signs or symptoms of acute illness (fever, cough, difficulty breathing, sudden loss of taste and/or smell, sore throat, body aches, diarrhea or vomiting)
+- Visitors displaying signs or symptoms of acute illness (fever, cough, difficulty breathing, sudden loss of taste and/or smell, sore throat or body aches)

 - In-person visitation is not allowed for COVID-19 confirmed or suspected cases.
 Virtual visitors shall be offered as an alternative when possible.